Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "You’re looking good!
 Home agreeing with you, huh?"

 "Well, uh…" Xiù turned the phone around and gave her a good look at a room completely empty of furniture or decoration.
-“That’s complicated.”
+"That’s complicated."

 "...Wow. they threw all your stuff out?"
 Allison asked, scandalized.